jyootai/kaipoint/README.md

 # kaipoint
-This is the source code of Kaipoint website
+This is the source code of Kaipoint website.
+Express + Angular + Webpack

 ###Required